duncantl/CodeAnalysis/Topics/intro.md

 ## Introduction

-One of the main benefits of the R programming language is that the R workflow is interactive.
+One of the main benefits of the R programming language [@R] is that the R workflow is interactive.
 We are free to experiment iteratively, expanding a function or statistical analysis in pieces.
 We are able to develop R programs quickly in this way.
 For example, when analyzing